 Major: Every student must complete the requirements for a major as listed in the Courses of Study section of the Bulletin.
 Normally all major requirements must be taken at Saint Mary's College.
 Any exception to this policy must be made by the chair of the department.
 All courses taken to satisfy major requirements must be completed with at least a "C" grade.
 A student may compensate for one grade below "C" in a required major course by repeating the course for which credit will be recorded only once.
 A second grade below "C" in a major requirement will eliminate the student from that major.
 The student may attempt to major in a second field.
-If unsuccessful in two majors, the student may no longer be considered for a degree at the College.
+If unsuccessful in two majors or the same major twice, she will be subject to dismissal.
 A passing grade below "C" is acceptable in required supporting courses.